astrotutor9/Pico_Simple_Micropython_Rover/README.md

 ![Pico with six Led on a breadboard](Pico_Robot_Six_Led.png)

-The LED names have been changed to indicate the side they are on and the colour.
-The code for the six led to roll through a dual pattern of flashes is this:
+The LED names have been changed to indicate the side of the rover they will power and the colour.
+The code for the six LED to roll through a dual pattern of flashes is this:

 ```
 # A simple coding exercise to build a two wheeled rover using
-# a Raspberry Pi Pico in MicroPython.
+# a Raspberry Pi Pico in MicroPython

 # import two libraries to access the board and utilise timing
 from machine import Pin
 from time import sleep

-# Simple indication to show Pico is powered and script is running
 builtinLed = Pin(25, Pin.OUT)

 redL = Pin(22,Pin.OUT)